If you’re anywhere on social media, you’re probably no stranger to the daily kiddie pics of everyone’s children.

 Trust me, I’m right there with you.
 I currently have SEVENTEEN (not exaggerating) friends who are pregnant with babies and giving birth sometime in the next 90 days.
 My feeds are full of kids, and while I love seeing each of these babes grow up and learn new things, I often wonder about their safety—not because my friends are bad parents, but simply because these children’s lives are being freely showcased on social media.

-The Internet is a scary place, and for years we’ve been told to protect our teenagers, and monitor our kids’ Internet usage.
+The Internet is a scary place, and for years we’ve been told to protect our teenagers and monitor our kids’ Internet usage.
 But what about protecting those who don’t yet use the Internet?
 Online predators aren’t limited to targeting a select group of society like middle school girls.
 No, they prey on parents, and even the most innocent photos of your kids could be the fuel these sickos are looking for.
+What do online predators look for?

 I mean, why wouldn’t they be?
 You don’t know when someone uses one of your photos on social media, hence the entire premise around MTV’s “Catfish.”